MiningDAO/DeMine/test/TestPlan.md

 [x] setRoyaltyInfo from non-owner should fail
 [x] setRoyaltyInfo, getRoyaltyInfo should updated

-ERC1155:
-- transfer/transferBatch with account owner
-  - balanceOf/balanceOfBatch should be updated
-- SetApprovedForAll
-- isApprovedForAll
-- transfer/transferBatch with authorized operator
-  - balanceOf/balanceOfBatch should be updated

 DeMineNFT Specific:
 - create new pool from non owner, should fail
 - create new pool with wrong supply array, should fail